waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 Once the model has been approved, it has been deployed in order to act as a scoring service.
 On top of this service, an API was created and published to an API developer Portal.
 In other words, this scoring service is callable trough API.

-Objectives today are to discover, test and use this Financial Risk Management API using a sample financial application, then to enhance it.
+Objectives in this journey are to discover, test and use this Financial Risk Management API using a sample financial application, then to enhance it.

 ## Included Components